 You cannot add the keyword directly when adding bookmarks either manually or through importing them but need to use the Library for that.

 To add keywords to bookmarks in Firefox use the shortcut Ctrl-Shift-B or tap on the Alt-key and select Bookmarks > Show all bookmarks from the menu that opens.
-You need to select a bookmark and click on the more link afterwards to display the keyword field here.
+You need to select a bookmark and click on the more link afterward to display the keyword field here.

 Just add any string to the keyword field to assign it to that particular bookmark.
 Note that Firefox won't check for conflicts and does not offer an interface that lists all bookmarks with keywords.

 I suggest you use a two character standard for bookmarks unless you need to use only a few.
 You could assign a character to the type, e.g. s for search or t for technology, and the site name afterward using a single character or two characters.

 Instead of accessing the website Ghacks by typing its URL, I simply type gh and hit enter after assigning the gh keyword to the bookmark.

 The website loads just fine.
 Now, I do not recommend to add keywords for every bookmark that you have.
 This would surely lead to problems remembering the keywords for those urls unless you have a photographic memory.

 I have about ten keywords for domains that I access regularly to speed up access.
 I do not add keywords for very short urls like cnn.com for instance but everything with 5+ chars makes sense. (it's enough to enter cnn for cnn to enter the website in Firefox because Firefox will automatically load the first website in the Google results if no matching keyword was found.